tylercasper/vs-filters/README.md

 - **Create new filters**: Right-click on any existing filter to create a new sub-filter
 - **Delete filters**: Right-click on any filter to delete it and all of its sub-filters
 - **Drag and drop files**: Move files between filters by dragging them from one filter to another
-- **Multi-workspace support**: Separate filter trees for each workspace folder containing `.vcxproj.filters` files
 - **File watching**: Configurable exclusion patterns and file limit to maintain performance

 ## Usage

-#### VS Filters panel is visible in the Explorer sidebar
+#### VS Filters panel is visible in its own dedicated pane within the Explorer sidebar

 ## Extension Settings